 The standardised QoS-measurement method provides a uniform way for measuring the end-to-end transit time of postal items.
 Using a standardised measurement method will assure that the measurement will be done in an objective and equal way for all operators in accordance with the requirements of the Directive 97/67/EC and its amendments.

-This European Standard does not specify:
+This document does not specify:

 – the minimum acceptable level of accuracy that will be required by the national regulatory authority;